 How to Develop a Culture of Excellence

-A verified and generalized culture of excellence is a “unique value proposition” which provides more value to the outputs and products of this culture, share ever-growing value to its members and specifies not just the boundaries of operation for an organization and its personnel but also and a generic personal and working behavioral ecosystem!
+A verified and generalized culture of excellence is a “unique value proposition” which provides more value to the outputs and products of this culture, shares ever-growing value to its members, and specifies not just the boundaries of operation for an organization and its personnel but also and a generic personal and working behavioral ecosystem!

-This ecosystem is directly influenced from the surrounding social and dominant culture and it is influencing the same society using various channels of communication and reference as:
+This ecosystem is directly influenced by the surrounding social and dominant culture, and it is influencing the same society using various channels of communication and reference as:

 - The personal accountability and ownership of life/business/actions/value system/… of its members